So here’s a thing you may see at museums: lovely ladies with luscious locks with a chopped off head in tow.

-The widowed Judith saved the Hebrew city of Bethulia.
+The widow Judith saved the Hebrew city of Bethulia.
 She seduced and killed the enemy general, Holofernes.
 She used her beauty to entrance Holofernes, get in his tent, and liquor him up.
 Once he was in a stupour Judith used his sword to cut off his head.
 Snicker-snack.

 So how can we tell a painting is of Judith and not another decapitator like Salome?

 She used Holofernes own sword to chop off his head.
 Basically the epitome of disgrace and lost manhood.

 Sometimes it’s just a glint in the shadow.
 But more often than not that “sword” is around.

 The maid can be onlooking the murder or helping with it.
 Notably, the maid is often older than Judith and not making eye contact with the viewer.

 Judith herself cut off Holofernes head.
 She’s the agent here.
 And often artists show this moment in gruesome detail.